 Narcissism can manifest itself in various ways, including grandiosity, arrogance, entitlement, and a constant need for validation.
 Individuals with narcissistic traits tend to have a distorted perception of themselves and may engage in self-centered and manipulative behaviours to maintain their self-image.

-Is My Daughter a Narcissist?
+How Do I Know If My Daughter Is a Narcissist?

 As a parent, it can be difficult to see your child exhibiting narcissistic behaviours.
 You may wonder if your daughter is a narcissist and what steps you can take to help her.
 Signs of narcissism in teen girls include: